 Back to Madrid or on to Salamanca.
 Avila is only an hour from Segovia by bus (both can be done in a day if you don't mind leaving early and getting back late.
 El Escorial is also an option - retrace your steps on the C8 line of the Cercanía local train network and change at Villalba.

-If coming in to Segovia by bus don't make the mistake (that I did) of heading straight towards the cathedral (which is up on a hill and visible from the station).
+If coming into Segovia by bus don't make the mistake of heading straight towards the cathedral (which is up on a hill and visible from the station).
 The nearest site of interest is the aqueduct, which is actually signposted from the junction at the bus station and is actually just around the corner, along Avenida de Fernández Ladreda (if you're coming by train, you'll have to walk along Paseo Conde Sepúlveda until you reach the bus station and then turn right).

-Next to the aqueduct is perhaps the best Tourist Office I have ever been to.
+Next to the aqueduct is an excellent Tourist Office.
 Incredibly helpful and with great tourist information on the whole Castilla y Leon region and other areas too, this is an essential stop and another reason for the aqueduct to be your first stop as these guys can plan your entire trip for you!

 From the aqueduct, head up c/Cervantes, past Casa de los Picos, up to Plaza del Corpus Cristi, which is where the Synagoga Mayor (Main Synagogue) is situated.